-Tyler grew up in Virginia; he has a BS in business from Virginia Tech and a master’s in educational psychology from the University of Northern Colorado, a degree he completed while teaching full time at Aspen Country Day School.
-His first role here in 2013 was as an all-around substitute teacher and bus driver.
-This was, he says, “the perfect way to get to know all the grades, teachers, and subjects.”
-Following that one-year immersion in ACDS culture, Tyler has been teaching math and history in the Middle School and serving as an advisor.
+Tyler grew up in Virginia and earned a Bachelor’s Degree in Business from Virginia Tech plus a Master’s Degree in Educational Psychology from the University of Northern Colorado.
+His first jobs at Aspen Country Day School in 2013 were as substitute teacher and bus driver, two roles he refers to as “the perfect way to get to know all the grades, teachers, and subjects.”
+Since that one-year immersion in ACDS culture, Tyler has been a Middle School math and history teacher and advisor.

 Favorite place on campus?